-- Baggy jeans can make you look bigger than you are (main reason for avoiding the trendy boyfriend jean).
-High-waist jeans create the illusion of broader hips and a larger butt, avoid these two styles.
+- Baggy jeans can make you look bigger than you are (the main reason for avoiding the trendy boyfriend jean).
+High-waist jeans create the illusion of broader hips and larger butt, avoid these two styles.
 Stay away from tapered jeans as they make thighs look bigger.

 - Wear your jeans on the long side, and only wear cropped denim if you know you can pull it off.
 Long jeans mean longer looking legs and are more slimming overall.
 The hem of the jeans should end about 1/2 inch off the back if wearing heels.
 With flats, the jean hem should almost touch the floor.
 If your jeans are too long, make sure to get them tailored.
 Your jeans should not drag on the floor or be crumpled up against your shoes; that is not staying stylish. #StayStylish

 - Avoid jeans with little back pockets placed high on the jean, they make your behind look larger instead, select a pair of jeans with larger centered pockets.

 Bootcut jeans look best on all body types; they are the best jean if you want to look taller.
 But remember that FIT is KEY!
 Look for a pair of dark wash bootcut jeans that has a slight flare and is snug through the knee.